catharinadepari/essay/README.md

 In this part, I will discuss important elements and codes of the web, the types of data that flow between client and server, web's major libraries and web's codes that support its responsiveness.
 #### A. Elements and Codes<br>
 There are four important codes that I identified from this web map.<br>
-*First*, to enable client to track any applications that supports JavaScript, the web developers used the following element: <br>
+*First*, to enable client to track any applications that supports JavaScript, the web developer used the following element: <br>

 ```
 var _paq = _paq || [];